List of Indiana Jones characters: Mutt Williams

 Mutt Williams (Shia LaBeouf), born Henry Walton Jones III, is introduced in Indiana Jones and the Kingdom of the Crystal Skull as a Panhead motorcycle-riding greaser and becomes Indiana Jones' sidekick.
 He is the rebellious son of former bar owner Marion Ravenwood and archaeologist Indiana Jones, although Indy and Mutt are unaware of their relationship until the events of Crystal Skull.

 Having never met Jones after birth, Mutt believed that his British stepfather, Royal Air Force pilot Colin Williams, was his biological father, until he and his mother are reunited with Jones in 1957.
 Mutt accompanies Indiana to Peru to search for his mother, his surrogate father-figure and mentor, Harold Oxley, and the crystal skull.
 Mutt, who has travelled extensively with his mother, never graduated from school.
 Mutt is highly intelligent and excels at fencing (which proves useful in his duel with Spalko) and other practical adventuring skills.
 After both Mutt and Indiana discover their relation, the latter is furious that his son is a dropout and is determined to get him back to school.
 Mutt also resents his father as a schoolteacher despite his also being an adventurer and hates Indiana referring to him as "Son".
 They gradually develop their relationship towards the end of the film, when Mutt serves as his father's groomsman when Indiana and Marion finally marry.
-Later on, sometime before Dial of Destiny, Mutt enlists in the US military and is killed in the Vietnam War.
+Later on, sometime before Dial of Destiny, Mutt enlists in the US military to annoy his father and is killed in the Vietnam War.

 Mutt has a horizontal scar across his right cheek inflicted during a duel with Irina Spalko.
 Mutt has stated that his prep-school education has made him "handy with a blade".
 The novelization explains Mutt was champion on the fencing team, but was kicked out of school for placing bets on his matches.
 Mutt's occupation prior to meeting up with Indy is that of a motorcycle mechanic.
 It is implied that he has a fear of scorpions (similar to his father's fear of snakes and his late paternal grandfather's fears of rats and heights).